angular/angular/guides/creating-a-custom-form-field-control.md

 #### `controlType`

 This property allows us to specify a unique string for the type of control in form field.
-The `<mat-form-field>` will add an additional class based on this type that can be used to easily apply special styles to a `<mat-form-field>` that contains a specific type of control.
+The `<mat-form-field>` will add a class based on this type that can be used to easily apply special styles to a `<mat-form-field>` that contains a specific type of control.
 In this example we'll use `example-tel-input` as our control type which will result in the form field adding the class `mat-form-field-type-example-tel-input`.